Want access to our VIP Vault?

 Juneteenth

-by Vaunda Micheaux Nelson and Drew Nelson
+By Vaunda Micheaux Nelson and Drew Nelson, Illustrated by Mark Schroder

 This story takes readers back to the first Juneteenth in Galveston, Texas in 1865.
 An informative book for young readers, the story also highlights the many emotions of the day as enslaved people hear the news of their freedom.
 To learn about the courageous stories of families escaping via the Underground Railroad, Almost to Freedom by the same author beautifully shares the story of a little girl and her mother’s escape from the perspective of the girl’s rag doll.